 A tarp comes in handy just about any season but in inclement weather, can make a huge difference.
 Place a tarp under your tent as a moisture barrier, provide an extra layer of protection over your rain fly or tie a tarp between trees (or attach to your car) to create a makeshift shelter.

 When packing clothing for your trip, think about it in terms of base layers, middle layers, and outer layers.
 Your base layer should be made of synthetic or wool materials which wick moisture away from your body and dry fast.
 The middle layer is your insulation layer.
 Think fleece and down.
 Lastly, the outer layer should be windproof and waterproof in case of rain, snow, and extreme conditions.
 Also, don't forget gloves, hats and proper footwear!

 KEEP YOUR GEAR DRY

-A Dry Bag such as the Waves Gear Infinite Dry Bag is a fantastic addition to any trip, but especially one that has the potential for rainy or wet conditions.
+A Dry Bag such as the Waves Gear Waterproof Dry Bags are a fantastic addition to any trip, but especially one that has the potential for rainy or wet conditions.
 Use to store food, sleeping bags, clothes, basically anything you need to keep dry.
 When used properly, its pretty much guaranteed your gear is going to stay dry.
 A dry bag also makes a great barrier between you and wet ground if you need a dry place to sit.